elifesciences/lens/README.md

 - Excluded `funder-id` from funding source name
 - Properly handle multiple equal contribution groups
 - Mark deceased contributor as "* Deceased"
+- Fixed a Safari-related regression in the converter

 ### 1.0.0 RC2